Friday, 14 September 2012 10:44

 Where to find the birds

-In addition to looking at the distribution maps on pages 31 and 33 of the free 2011 Utah Upland Game Guidebook, Dolling provides the following information to help you find the birds:
+In addition to looking at the distribution maps on pages 31 and 33 of the 2012 Utah Upland Game & Turkey Guidebook (the free guidebook is available at wildlife.utah.gov/guidebooks), Robinson provides the following information to help you find the birds:

 Luckily, chukar partridge (most hunters refer to them as chukars) are found almost entirely on public land.
 The land chukars are found on is scattered across much of the state.

 You'll find chukars on steep hillsides, rocky talus (shale rock) slopes and rocky outcroppings.
-If you can find a water source near one of these rocky areas, such as a small stream that flows through a valley, you may have found a chukar hunting hotspot.
+If you can find a water source near one of these rocky areas—for example, a small stream that flows through a valley—you may have found a chukar hunting hotspot.

 If you live in the northern part of the state, a great way to find chukar habitat is to find the shoreline of ancient Lake Bonneville.
-Then, hunt the rocky, talus slopes just above where the shoreline used to be.
+Then, hunt the rocky, talus slopes just above the shoreline.

 Because they live in some rough areas, chukar hunting can be a tough hunt.
 But if you're prepared, it can also be very rewarding.

-To increase the chance your young hunter takes a bird, the DWR will release 1,000 chukars the day before the hunt.
-See where the DWR will release the chukars.
+To increase the chance your young hunter takes a bird, the DWR will release hundreds of chukars the day before the hunt.
+To see where the DWR will release the chukars, visit wildlife.utah.gov/youthchukar.

 Unlike chukars, Hungarian partridge are found almost entirely on private land.
-In Utah, you'll find them in two counties—Box Elder County and, to a smaller extent, Cache County.
+In Utah, you'll find them in two counties—Box Elder County and, to a lesser extent, Cache County.

-You'll find Hungarian partridge (many hunters refer to them as Huns) mostly in low elevation areas that have rolling hills and lots of property enrolled in the federal Conservation Reserve Program (CRP).
+You'll find Hungarian partridge (many hunters refer to them as Huns) mostly in low elevation areas that have rolling hills with wheat stubble and lots of property enrolled in the federal Conservation Reserve Program (CRP).

-(CRP land has lots of grassy and bushy vegetation.)
+(CRP land has lots of grassy vegetation on it.)

-If you find grassy, bushy vegetation that has sagebrush next to it, there's a good chance you've found a Hun hunting hotspot.
+If you find grassy vegetation near wheat stubble and sagebrush, there's a good chance you've found a Hun hunting hotspot.

 Tips to find a place to hunt

-To find a place to hunt, Dolling suggests the following:
+To find a place to hunt, Robinson suggests the following:

 Beavers in Utah